 5. Most plants are grown in remote locations where no pesticides, herbicides, or harmful chemicals are used and only natural fertilizers are used.

 5. Reasonable shipping prices

 9. No adulterating (no heating, blending, adding or further distillation of oils)

-11. Common Sense Approach to oils – no “over-recommending” of internal use of oils and reasonable caution in overall use of oils.
+11. Common Sense Approach to oils – no “over-recommending” of essential oils use.

 There are so many essential oils companies to choose from that it can be hard to know where to go to buy quality essential oils.

 Free Essential Oils Report and VIP Newsletter Access